LLyaudet/DevOrSysAdminScripts/README.md

   "@function_name@_result_".
 - Whenever a variable is no more modified after some point, add the keyword `readonly` or use `declare -r`.
+- I named bash files with suffixes ".exec.sh" when the script can be runned
+  (executable, abbreviation stops before a vowel).
+- I named bash files with suffixes ".libr.sh" when the script contains only functions definitions
+  (library, abbreviation stops before a vowel).
+- When some ".exec.sh" code is encapsulated into functions, either these functions can be reused and go in some ".libr.sh" file, either they are truly specific to this script and they are kept in ".exec.sh" file.

 [CodeFactor-badge]: https://www.codefactor.io/repository/github/llyaudet/DevOrSysAdminScripts/badge